richlamdev/ansible-desktop-ubuntu/README.md

 * aws
   * installs [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
     and [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) via zip archive from aws
-  * this majority of this role ignores changes; it's not truly idempotent, due to not using a built-in ansible module to handle installation
-  * refer to System Updates section for manual (script) updating

 * base
   * packages.yml - list of packages to install via apt